 Foot and nail fungus can be uncomfortable and ruin the appearance of your feet.
 Proper diagnosis and treatment of foot and nail fungus at San Juan Foot and Ankle in Montrose and Delta, Colorado, can help.
-Podiatrists Christopher O. Cook, DPM, FACFAS, and Kyle Nay, DPM, have been helping locals with fungus issues for over 15 years.
+Podiatrist Christopher O. Cook, DPM, FACFAS has been helping locals with fungus issues for over 15 years.
 Get reliable and effective care by scheduling a visit online or calling to book now.

 Fungus typically lives in dark, warm, moist environments like the inside of a shoe, shower, or locker room.
 Under the right circumstances, exposure to fungus can cause it to grow on your feet and spread to your toenails.

 Most foot fungus is caused by tinea pedis, or athlete’s foot.
 In some cases, athlete’s foot can spread to the nails — where it is called tinea unguium — and cause symptoms.
 In other cases, toenail fungus can come from other types of fungus and molds.